-Section 2.1 You can end your membership at any time
+Section 2.1 You can end your membership in Kansas Health Advantage Plus (HMO I-SNP) at any time

-You can end your membership in Kansas Health Advantage (HMO I-SNP) at any time.
+You can end your membership in Kansas Health Advantage Plus (HMO I-SNP) at any time.

 - When can you end your membership?
-You can end your membership in Kansas Health Advantage (HMO I-SNP) at any time.
+You can end your membership in Kansas Health Advantage Plus (HMO I-SNP) at any time.
 Most people with Medicare can end their membership only during certain times of the year.
 However, because you live in a nursing home or need a level of care that is usually provided in a nursing home, you can end your membership at any time. - What type of plan can you switch to?
 If you decide to change to a new plan, you can choose any of the following types of plans: - Another Medicare health plan.
-(You can choose a plan that covers prescription drugs or one that does not cover prescription drugs.) - o Original Medicare with a separate Medicare prescription drug plan. - - or Original Medicare without a separate Medicare prescription drug plan. - If you receive "Extra Help" from Medicare to pay for your prescription drugs: If you switch to Original Medicare and do not enroll in a separate Medicare prescription drug plan, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.
+(You can choose a plan that covers prescription drugs or one that does not cover prescription drugs.) - Original Medicare with a separate Medicare prescription drug plan. - o or Original Medicare without a separate Medicare prescription drug plan. - If you receive "Extra Help" from Medicare to pay for your prescription drugs: If you switch to Original Medicare and do not enroll in a separate Medicare prescription drug plan, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.